 You can create a bundle from individual workers if you have the Worker UI access setting enabled.
-Go to Workers > <
+Go to Workers > <worker-name> > System Settings > Diagnostics > Diagnostic Bundle, and click Create Diagnostic Bundle.

-Previously created bundles are stored in \$CRIBL\HOME/diag.
-They're also listed in the UI, where you can redownload them or share them with Cribl Support.
+Previously created bundles are stored in \$CRIBL\HOME/diag .
+They're also listed in the UI, where you can re-download them or share them with Cribl Support.